 Yes, acquisition financing is available for deals.
 The most common funding structures, regardless of the acquirer are: bank lending, corporate debt, capital increases (private placement of shares of stock) and securitisations or security trust agreements.
 The withholding of taxes is an important issue affecting funding structures, as these may apply if interest is paid to a bank domiciled abroad but not registered in Costa Rica either as a first order bank or as an institution normally dedicated to financial operations.
 The debt-to-equity ratio depends on the type of deal, but is usually in the region of 70:30 or 60:40.

 The Costa Rican judicial system and rule of law provide certainty for M&A activity.
-Nonetheless, although not specifically related to M&A activity, recent ongoing investigations in government procurement (eg, medical sector) have raised concerns over corruption-related issues.
+Nonetheless, although not specifically related to M&A activity, recent ongoing investigations in government procurement (eg, medical sector and construction) have raised concerns over corruption-related issues.
 M&A activity involving companies that participate in government contracts requires special attention in regard to political risk issues.

-9. How big a part of M&A activity is the restructuring of financially troubled companies?
-Have you seen more of this in 2019 as compared with 2018?
-What are the prospects for 2020?
+13. How big a part of M&A activity is the restructuring of financially troubled companies?
+Have you seen more of this in 2020 as compared with 2019, due to the pandemic or otherwise?
+What are the prospects for 2021?

-No particular spike in M&A activity involving financially troubled companies is anticipated.
-Although targets do exist under financially distressed situations, an improving financial environment in global markets and a stable local market make this a lesser pool for buyers to choose from.
+A small uptrend in M&A activity involving financially troubled companies is anticipated.
+Although targets do exist under financially distressed situations amid the pandemic, a recovering financial environment in global and local markets make this a lesser pool for buyers to choose from.

-As noted in answer 1, only a limited number of companies are listed in the local stock market.
+As noted in answer 5, only a limited number of companies are listed on the local stock market.
 No significant activity exists and main trading relates to debt instruments.
 No public company M&A increase exists.

 Minority shareholders can achieve protection through shareholders’ agreement and/or the creation of preferred shares with different voting rights and rights to nominate directors.